Gender bias in medical diagnosis: Medical bias

+Sex Differences and Clinical Trials

 Men and women are biologically different.
 They differ in the mechanical workings of their hearts and in their lung capacities, resulting in women being 20-70% more likely to develop lung cancer.
 The differences between men and women are also seen at the cellular level.
 For example, the ways immune cells convey pain signals are different in men and women.
 As a result of these biological differences, men and women react to certain drugs and medical treatments differently.
 One example is opioids.
 When using opioids for pain relief, women and men have different reactions.
 Surveys of the literature also conclude that there is a need for more clinical trials that study the gender specific response to opioids.

 Although there is evidence pointing to the biological difference between men and women, historically women have been excluded from clinical trials and men have been used as the standard.
 This male standard has its roots in ancient Greece, where the female body was viewed as a mutilated version of the male body.
 However, the male bias was furthered in the United States in the 1950s and 60s after the FDA issued guidelines excluding women of childbearing potential from trials to avoid any risk to a potential fetus.
 Additionally, the thalidomide tragedy led the FDA to issue regulations in 1977 recommending that women should be excluded from participating in Phase I and Phase II studies in the US.
 Studies also excluded women for other reasons including that women were more expensive to use as test subjects because of fluctuating hormone levels.
 The assumption that women would have the same reaction to the treatments as men was also used to justify excluding women from clinical trials.

 However, more recent studies have shown that women respond differently to a variety of common drugs than men, including sleeping pills, antihistamines, aspirin and anesthesia.
 As a result, many drugs may actually pose health risks to women.
 For example, a 2001 study conducted by the Government Accountability Office about drugs removed from the market between 1997 and 2000 showed that "Eight of the 10 prescription drugs posed greater health risks for women than for men."